 In summary, this classic Bible story devotional book has been a big part of raising and teaching our children.
 The stories are prompts for even more discussion.
 A wonderful part of our days.
 We highly recommend Leading Little Ones to God.

 If you are looking for more, I have a list of our favorite Bible study and character training resources for multiple ages at Hodgepodge.

-~ Homeschooling for over a decade now, Tricia faces a daily dose of chaos with five children.
-She shares a mixture of free art lessons, recipes and helpful homeschool habits at Hodgepodge.
+~ Homeschooling since 2000, Tricia faces a daily dose of chaos with five children.
+She shares a mixture of art lessons, recipes and helpful homeschool habits at Hodgepodge.
 Her husband, Steve, also writes reviews here at Curriculum Choice.